spm/spm-docs/docs/tutorials/beginners/preregistration.md

 # Preparing the preregistration document

 You will be provided with a name of a cognitive or clinical rating scale.
 Your task is to search the literature to find a few brain areas that are most likely to show BOLD activity correlated with the scores on this scale.
-You will then write a short preregistration document (max 1 page) describing your hypotheses and listing the region anatomical labels and coordinates.
+You will then write a short preregistration document (max 1 page, the template is provided on the course page) describing your hypotheses and listing the regions' anatomical labels and coordinates.
+The hypothesis can be a general description of the areas you identified (e.g. 'movement-related frontal regions').

 Let's consider an example where you are given the "Unified Parkinson's Disease Rating Scale (UPDRS) Motor Subscale (part III)".